 ALP is Marion Idol‘s passion!
 She feels that nothing is more satisfying than helping a child learn to read.
 “My son benefited greatly from CMS staff members’ willingness to go the extra mile for him.
 I love being able to support our schools by providing top notch individualized instruction to children who would not otherwise have access to it.”
 She has tutored at Sedgefield and Elizabeth Traditional Elementary Schools, and privately at the Fletcher School of Charlotte.
 As an ALP staff member she feels privileged to train and support others who make a difference for many children.
 Marion went through ALP training in the fall of 2012; she joined the ALP staff as a site coordinator in the fall of 2014.
 She attained her Orton-Gillingham Classroom Educator (AOGPE) certification in August 2015 and completed graduate work in Special Education from UNCC in 2009.
 Email: firstname.lastname@example.org.

 After experiencing the frustrations of parenting a struggling reader, Colleen Kopchick knew she wanted to help those who couldn’t afford to pay for private tutoring.
 She took the Augustine tutor training in the Fall of 2012 and has been working with Augustine students since.
-Colleen joined the ALP staff as a Site Coordinator in September 2015.
+Colleen joined the ALP staff as a Site Coordinator in September 2015 and became Training Manager in Fall 2017.
 She completed Orton-Gillingham training through the Rankin Institute at The Fletcher School and is currently working on her practicum.
 She is a member of The Academy of Orton Gillingham Practitioners and Educators (AOGPE) and The International Dyslexia Association (IDA).
 Her favorite part of being a Site Coordinator is observing tutors and witnessing the incredible work they do with their students.
 Email: email@example.com.

 Answering an outreach request at her church, Pam Ross enrolled in ALP training in 2013.
 Since then, she has tutored students at Blythe and Winding Springs Elementary schools and served as a coach during new tutor training.
 She joined the ALP staff in August 2016 as a Site Coordinator.
 “I just love this program.
 The ALP training, support and materials give tutors the necessary tools to really help struggling readers.”
 Pam’s commitment to literacy and outreach extends to her neighborhood as the steward of a Little Free Library located in her yard.
 Pam lives with her husband in Davidson with their dog and two cats.
 Email: firstname.lastname@example.org.